MariusHeier/ping_collector/README.md

 [Download the Python version here](https://github.com/MariusHeier/ping_collector/raw/main/ping_collector.py)

+If you got time to test all servers you can run this Python script here: [Download the test all version here](https://github.com/MariusHeier/ping_collector/raw/main/ping_collector_test_all.py) ping_collector_test_all.py --all

 ## Longevity
 This tool will remain operational even after my data collection phase ends, though it will be available for just a few days.
 I sincerely thank you for your contribution.